rizac/sdaas/README.md

 ### As command line application

-After activating your virtual environment (see above) you can access the program as command line application by typing `sdaas`.
+After activating your virtual environment (see above) you can access the program as command line application in your terminal by typing `sdaas`.
 The application can compute the score(s) of a single miniSEED file, a directory of miniSEED files, or a FDSN url ([dataselect or station](https://www.fdsn.org/webservices/) url). **Type `sdaas --help` for details**